macimax/WIKI_STEPMANIA/MessageCommands.md

 | Player | Either PLAYER_1 or PLAYER_2 |

 ### OptionsListQuickChange
 Triggered when a player changes their selection on the OptionsList by pressing a button.
-Only broadcast when the list type is SELECT_ONE.
+Only broadcast when the list type is SELECT_ONE...
+Or it should, but this doesn't seem to broadcast at all.

 | Parameters | Description |
 | ---------- | ----------- |